 Getting damages after an accident is an important part of the recovery process.
-Even seemingly minor injuries can cause permanent damage that affect your day-to-day life.
+Even seemingly minor injuries can cause permanent damage that affects your day-to-day life.
 When the worst happens and the injuries are particularly severe, damages help families deal with the expenses involved in recovery.

 Beyond the easily calculable damages for physical injuries, pain and suffering is an important category of damages that covers the injuries you can’t see.
 However, because pain and suffering affects different people in different ways, it’s one of the most complicated categories of damages to evaluate.